-Anorexia nervosa is a term that many laypeople associate with a particular body appearance: emaciated or even not that, but one that still appears “way too thin” such as the body of film star Angelina Jolie.
+Anorexia nervosa is a term that many laypeople associate with a particular body appearance: emaciated or one that appears “way too thin” — such as the body of film star Angelina Jolie.

 “She looks anorexic” is a common statement made by people upon observing a skinny woman.

 Anorexia nervosa, however, isn’t just a certain type of body.
 It’s a way of thinking, a psychiatric disorder, that leads to severe weight loss.

 So in the early stages of anorexia nervosa, it’s true that a person (almost always female) can be anorexic and still have a normal-range body weight.
 She may even be a little overweight.